aerospike/aerospike-monitoring/config/datadog/README.md

 ![Datadog Dashboard Import](assets/datadog-dashbaord-import.png)
 ---

-## Creating Bulk Monitoring Alerts in Datadog
+## Creating Monitors in Datadog

-To create bulk monitoring alerts in Datadog, you can use the provided **Python script**.
+To create Monitors in Datadog, you can use the provided **Python script**.
 This script reads multiple monitor configurations from a JSON file and creates monitors via the **Datadog API**.

 ### Prerequisites

 - **Datadog API Key** and **Application Key** are required.
 - Python must be installed on your machine.

-### Steps to Create Bulk Alerts
+### Steps to Create Monitors

-The `datadog_alerts_creation.py` script reads alert rules from a JSON file and creates corresponding monitors in Datadog using the Datadog API.
+The `datadog_monitors_creation.py` script reads alert rules from a JSON file and creates corresponding monitors in Datadog using the Datadog API.

 #### Important